gregsaun/bear_extruder_and_x_axis/README.md

 1. Easier to maintain :
    * No need to disconnect cables from RAMBo to disassemble the extruder or access the belt
    * No zip ties needed for X carriage bearings
-   * Belt tensioning system easier to ease
+   * Simple belt tensioning system with 3mm of adjustment
    * Less screws
 1. Perfect belt alignment
 1. Belt path closer to top smooth rod to reduce vibration